ARM-software/psa-api/doc/storage/appendix/sra.rst

    .. description::
       An attacker accesses data in transit, either between the caller and the Storage Service, or between the Storage Service and the Storage Medium.

       In all deployment models, by the definition of an isolated partition in the :cite-title:`PSM`, transfer within the partition, and transfers between one  :term:`Secure Partition` and another are isolated from eavesdroppers.
-Therefore, if the caller is in :term:`Secure Partition`, there is no possibility of an eavesdropper accessing the data.
-However, if data is sent or returned to a caller in the :term:`Non-secure Processing Environment` (:term:`NSPE`), although the data is securely delivered to the :term:`NSPE`, within that partition it is exposed.
+Therefore, if the caller is in a :term:`Secure Partition`, there is no possibility of an eavesdropper accessing the data.
+However, if data is sent or returned to a caller in the :term:`Non-secure Processing Environment` (:term:`NSPE`), although the data is securely delivered to the :term:`NSPE`, it is exposed to all users in the :term:`NSPE`.
 As previously noted the implementation **Transfers** the duty of separating users in the :term:`NSPE` to the OS.

       For deployment model `DM.PROTECTED`, the Storage Service and the Storage Medium are isolated.